-We recognize revenue from the sale of COMETRIQ and from license fees and milestones earned on research and collaboration arrangements.
-See "Note 1 - Organization and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013 for a description of our policies for revenue recognition on research and collaboration agreements.
-We did not enter into any new collaboration agreements during the nine months ended September 30, 2014.
-See "Note 2 - Research and Collaboration Agreements" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2013 for a description of our existing collaboration agreements.
+We recognize revenue from the sale of COMETRIQ and have historically recognized revenue from license fees and milestones earned on research and collaboration arrangements.
+See "Note 1 - Organization and Summary of Significant Accounting Policies" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014 for a description of our policies for revenue recognition on research and collaboration agreements.
+We did not enter into any new collaboration agreements during the three months ended March 31, 2015.
+See "Note 2 - Research and Collaboration Agreements" to our Consolidated Financial Statements included in our Annual Report on Form 10-K for the year ended December 31, 2014 for a description of our existing collaboration agreements.